relseed/relseed.github.io/README.md

 # relseed.github.io
-This is ny new UXD home
+This is my new UXD home